Key White House deputy press secretary to leave for private sector

 The Trump White House has had a large turnover in senior staff, and Walters has been one of the few who were hired early who is still in place.
 She was brought on by Trump’s first chief of staff, former Republican National Committee Chairman Reince Priebus.

-Reporting By Steve Holland; Editing by Susan Thomas
+Reporting By Steve Holland; Editing by Susan Thomas and Bill Trott